Landscape Decisions: Towards a new framework for using land assets

 Programme Coordination Team

-The Programme Coordination Team (PCT) will address the varied challenges and perspectives of the programme, and integrate its package of work with other new and ongoing activities within the programme in a cohesive way.
+The Programme Coordination Team (PCT) is based at the University of Leicester and led by Professor Heiko Balzter.
+The PCT will address the varied challenges and perspectives of the programme, and integrate its package of work with other new and ongoing activities within the programme in a cohesive way.
 The PCT will help develop the interdisciplinary capability of the programme (across the natural, social, mathematical and biological sciences, and the arts and humanities) and stakeholder engagement to address the challenges.
 Members to be appointed.